Tinea VersicolorView More Before & Afters

 What is tinea versicolor?

-Tinea versicolor is a discoloration of the skin which occurs from the overgrowth of a particular form of yeast, Malessezia furfur.
+Tinea versicolor is a discoloration of the skin which occurs from the overgrowth of a particular form of yeast, Malassezia furfur.
 This common skin disease is characterized by spots on the skin that either appear darker or lighter than the surrounding skin.
-These spots can be usually lighter than the surrounding skin, in shades of white, pink, salmon, red, tan or brown.
-The spots can appear anywhere on the body, and they may be dry, scaly and itchy.
+These spots can be usually lighter than the surrounding skin, in shades of white, pink, salmon, red, tan, or brown.
+The spots can appear anywhere on the body, and they may be dry, scaly, and itchy.
 As the skin tans, the spots become more noticeable because the yeast prevents the spots from tanning.
 Many times, the spots from tinea versicolor are so faint that people do not even realize they have it.
-Dr. Schlessinger feels that it can be passed on from humidity or exposure to sweat that was from others with the condition.

 What causes tinea versicolor?